studiopress/pattern-manager/README.md

 *Note: Pattern Manager is currently in beta.*

 When you design beautiful block patterns for your theme, Pattern Manager by WP Engine will automatically push them into PHP files for you, every time you save.
-With a dedicated studio to design and build block patterns you can 10x your ability to work effectively with patterns.
+With a dedicated studio to design and build block patterns you can 10x your ability to work effectively with theme patterns.

+### Who should use Pattern Manager by WP Engine

+Pattern Manager is designed to be used by theme developers and is not intended to create patterns on production sites.
+Please review our [FAQ](#faq-header) below.

 ### Key Features of Pattern Manager by WP Engine
  * A dedicated place to build and design Block Patterns.